timohencken/GrowattPublicApiPy/README.md

 * TODO: generate & publish docs

 # Changelog
+* TBA (pre-alpha)
+  * refactoring: moved some endpoints from/to plant/device/datalogger
+  * refactoring: moved some endpoints from/to smart_meter/env_sensor/datalogger
 * 2025.05.12 (pre-alpha)
   * add tests to verify returned parameters are same as expected parameters
 * 2025.03.28 (pre-alpha)